egvandell/blotto/README.md

 NOTE: 03-update-front-end.js expects blotto-fe to be at the same directory level as blotto

+Need to:
-Need to modify code to allow for no winner situation and proceeds going to subsequent drawing
+- modify code to allow for no winner situation and proceeds going to subsequent drawing.
+- add logic to refill LINK
+- expose the Charity address to allow for changes via multi-sig
+- add dynamic NFT creation for winner